Camp Wellfleet: Army Corps of Engineers Investigations

 The periodic discovery of ordnance in beach areas heavily used by the general public, coupled with the potentially large volume of ordnance suspected to be at the site, resulted in the initiation of an Engineering Evaluation/Cost Analysis (EE/CA) at the site by the United States Army Corps of Engineers.
 During the EE/CA investigations of 1998-1999, geophysical surveys were conducted, and followed by intrusive investigation of geophysical anomalies, resulting in the finding of a rifle smoke grenade, inert 1000 pound Dove missiles, and one inert 250 pound bomb.
 The EE/CA report recommended implementation of institutional controls and clearance of ordnance along coastal areas (where the majority of ordnance was used).
 The EE/CA was followed by a aerial magnetic survey conducted by Oak Ridge National Laboratory.
 The success of the survey was somewhat limited by tree cover, but 345 magnetic anomalies were identified for further investigation.
 Government contractor Zapata Engineering investigated the anomalies and conducted further geophysical surveys, and discovered other ordnance items.
 A removal action was conducted in a 5-acre area east of the southern parking lot where a rocket range had existed.

+A Remedial Investigation (RI) was conducted by ERT, Inc. in 2019.
+The report assessed the previous geophysical surveys and intrusive results but no further investigation for munitions was conducted.
+Fieldwork focused on munitions constituents.
+Incremental sampling of surface and subsurface soil was conducted, and soils were tested for select metals and explosives.
+No analytical results were above project screening levels or above EPA Ecological Soil Screening Levels.

 In the decades since the military used the property, various ordnance items, including anti-aircraft projectiles, bazooka rounds, smoke grenades, and small arms ammunition have been recovered.
 The majority of this was found along the beach and dune areas due to wave action and erosion.